Center for Diversity and Inclusion

 - Summer Camp

-Every summer, 150 students, 50% of whom are girls and students from low-income backgrounds, experience an immersive week focused on science and innovation on campus.
+Every summer, 150 students, 50% of whom are girls and students from low-income backgrounds, experience an immersive week of science and innovation on campus.
 The goal is to spark curiosity, break down mental barriers, and explore scientific studies.

 Discover the summer camp